abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 # Entity

 In *Domain Driven Design*, *Entity* is the concept that its **individuality** is important.
 An *Entity* is a unique thing that its state can be changed.
 These characteristics make *Entity* an important building block of *Domain Driven Design*.
-In this article I will describe the *Entity*'s characteristics and how they can be implemented in C#.
+In this article, I will describe the *Entity*'s characteristics and how they can be implemented in C#.

 ## Identity